 - Margareth Makuke – Accountant, Katavi-Ugalla corridor project

 Margareth completed her Advanced Diploma in Accountancy from Tanzania Institute of Accountancy in 2008.
 She was hired as an Accountant and Administration officer in Tanzania Posts Corporation Sumbawanga Rukwa Branch from 2009 to 2017.
 Then, she started a master’s degree of Business Administration majoring in Corporate Management (MBA-CM) at Mzumbe University and graduated in 2019.
 After that, she worked as Accountant in a Multinational company Called OLIVADO TZ LIMITED before to join ADAP Tanzania in July 2021 for the position of accountant of its Katavi-Ugalla corridor project.

 Romanus George Mwakimata is an agricultural economist with extensive experience in improving production and commercialization of farm and non timber forest products for increased household income and efficient functioning of actors along the value chain.
 Romanus holds MSc.
 Agriculture and Applied Economics and BSc.
 Agricultural Economics and Agribusiness both from Sokoine University of Agriculture, Morogoro Tanzania.
 He worked previously with Bureau of Agricultural Consultancy and Advisory Services, Centre for Sustainable Development Initiatives (CSDI) and ACDI/VOCA-USAID Nafaka Staples Value Chain Project.
-He joined ADAP Rungwa corridor project in 2018 as a livelihoods and natural resources officier and then became project supervisor in 2020.
+He joined ADAP Rungwa corridor project in 2018 as a livelihoods and natural resources officer and then became project manager in 2020.